explorigin/portfolio/packages/frptools/README.md

         return new Set([...a].filter(x => b.has(x)));
     }

-    const a = observable(new Set([1, 2]), setEquals);
+    const a = prop(new Set([1, 2]), setEquals);
-    const b = observable(new Set([2, 3]), setEquals);
+    const b = prop(new Set([2, 3]), setEquals);
     const intersection = computed(_intersection, [a, b], setEquals);
 ```

 # [bundle](./src/bundle.js)

-`bundle` is a wrapper around a group of `observables` for the purpose of applying changes to all of them at once without having to trigger a subscription that may depend on more than observable in the group.
+`bundle` is a wrapper around a group of properties for the purpose of applying changes to all of them at once without having to trigger a subscription that may depend on more than property in the group.

-Another way to think of a `bundle` is an `observable` that takes an object and exposes the properties as individual observables.
+Another way to think of a `bundle` is a `property` that takes an object and exposes the object's properties as individual `property` instances.

 ## Behavior
-A `bundle` wraps observables to intercept dependency hooks in such a way that updating all observables can happen at once before any downstream `computeds` are evaluated.
-A bundle returns a function that can be called with an object to set values for the mapped member observables.
+A `bundle` wraps properties to intercept dependency hooks in such a way that updating all `property` instances can happen at once before any downstream `computed` instances are evaluated.
+A bundle returns a function that can be called with an object to set values for the mapped member `property` instances.

 ## Usage